BananaBreado/odin-recipes/README.md

 html project to work.

 # IMPORTANT NOTES
-The recipes inside this test site are NOT works of my own, they've been sourced from the respective websites, links down below
+The recipes used on this test site are NOT works of my own, they've been sourced from these respective websites, links down below.

 https://www.allrecipes.com/recipe/23600/worlds-best-lasagna/